-The AgeBetter board of directors includes: Joyce Bromley (Acting CEO, Oakwood Village), Mary Ann Drescher (Attic Angel President), Barbara Berven, Barbara Gessner, Jennifer Curliss, and Ruth Marion.
+The AgeBetter Board of Directors includes: Reginald Hislop III (CEO, Oakwood Village), Mary Ann Drescher (Attic Angel President), Barbara Gessner, Heidi Lauhon, Ruth Marion, and Kristen Peterson.

 A SAIL Council was created by AgeBetter in 2010 to oversee the day-to-day operations of SAIL and assist in membership development.
-Council members include: Christine Beatty, Dorit Bergen (President), Mary Ann Drescher (AgeBetter), Tom Evans, Sue Goldstein, Ernie Hanson, Don Haasl (Secretary), Dianne Hopkins, Chris Klotz, Kathleen Larson, Alan Lukazewski, Rick Sheridan, and Bob Topel (Vice President).
+Council members include: Christine Beatty, Dorit Bergen (President), Beth Campbell, Mary Ann Drescher (AgeBetter), Sue Goldstein (Vice President), Ernie Hanson, Don Haasl (Secretary), Dianne Hopkins, Chris Klotz, Kathleen Larson, Alan Lukazewski, and Rick Sheridan.

 Meetings and Documents

 Freedom and Control

 The Village Movement is a nationwide, grassroots effort for older adults to nurture independence, engagement, and comfort.
 The model focuses on groups of older adults helping one another through volunteerism, education, and social opportunities, and being there to provide support if and when the need arises.

 Today, there are over 250 Villages nationwide, including SAIL.
 The organization's network of staff, volunteers and members adhere to the ideals of the Village Model, working hard to make sure older adults feel supported in whatever way they need as they maintain independent, vibrant lives.